 Community Elder Mistreatment & Abuse Prevention Program (CEMAPP)

-CEMAPP is a collaboration between the Carter Burden Center and One Stop Senior Services developed to combat the growing problem of elder abuse.
-With the Burden Center serving as lead agency, we assist individuals over 60 years of age that reside above 59th Street from the East River to the Hudson River.
+CEMAPP was developed to combat the growing problem of elder abuse throughout Upper Manhattan.
+The Carter Burden Center assists individuals over 60 years of age that reside above 59th Street from the East River to the Hudson River, as well as Roosevelt Island.
 CEMAPP is partially funded through the New York City Department for the Aging.